 4. Plan Your Day the Night Before

 It can also help you identify thoughts and feelings you weren’t consciously aware you had.
-It can help you identify meaningful goals and create a plan to make them a reality.
-It can also help you look at your life from another perspective and identify things that need to change.
+Use it to identify meaningful goals and create a plan to make them a reality.
+It might also influence you to look at your life from another perspective and identify things that need to change.

 6. Streamline Your Routine

-If you have a long commute or multiple kids to get out the door, then streamlining your morning routine is essential.
+If you have a long commute or multiple kids to get out the door, streamlining your morning routine is essential.
 Anything you can do in the evening to prepare for the next day will be well worth the time you spend.

 But as the Journal of Applied Psychology study found, people who have a high degree of external obligations, such as caregivers or those working a second job, often don’t have the freedom to choose what they do in the evening.
-When you’re a single parent with a mountain of household chores, for example, it’s incredibly difficult to step away and devote some time to your own needs.
+For example, when you’re a single parent with a mountain of household chores, it’s tough to step away and devote some time to your own needs.

 So if you’ve already got a full plate, what can you do?

 One strategy is to team up with someone else in the same situation.
 For example, if you’re a parent who desperately needs an hour in the evening, team up with another parent and swap kids: They watch your kids for you on Mondays, and you return the favor on Thursdays.
 This strategy won’t give you an hour each evening, but it’s a start.
-If you have trouble finding other parents, check Meetup; there are parenting groups in most cities, including single-parent Meetup groups.
+And the more parents involved, the more evenings each of you has free.

-Another strategy is to look at where you do have an hour free of your normal obligations.
-For many people, that might be their lunch hour at work.
-Instead of wasting time going out to lunch, pack a healthy lunch from home and use that extra time to get some exercise or learn something new.
+Another strategy is to look at where you do have an hour free of your daily obligations.
+For many people, that’s their lunch hour at work.
+Instead of wasting time going out to lunch, give yourself more time and save money by bringing a healthy lunch from home.
+Use the extra time to get some exercise or learn something new.

 The energy and positive feelings you get from a fulfilling evening can also give you the drive and initiative you need to do your best at work.
 Over time, that will help strengthen your reputation and possibly open doors to a raise, promotion, or new job.